rubygems/guides/patterns.md

     # gemspec
     spec.add_runtime_dependency 'library', '~> 2', '!= 2.2.1'

 You can append additional versions by adding them as an additional argument to `add_runtime_dependency` - after all, its last argument is just an array.

+### Prerelease dependency

+When using stable requirements, Bundler will "prefer" using stable gems, only using prerelease gems if necessary.

+However, if you want to use prerelease gems, then you can declare a prerelease requirement using non-numerical characters:

+    # gemspec
+    spec.add_runtime_dependency 'library', '>= 2.0.0.a', '< 2.0.0'

+When a prerelease requirement is given, Bundler will respect the actual semantic versioning precedence for that gem.

 ### Requiring RubyGems